 authorities--acting to make the case go away.
 Neither Begay nor

 McGee are prone to yield to pressure, and a tense and potentially

 dangerous situation develops.

 You are already on the Information page for: Death on a Pale Horse

-Flexpub will asses a flat fee of $8.00 for the first print book ordered, and an additional $3.50 for additional copies.
+Flexpub will add a shipping fee of $8.00 for the first print book ordered, and $3.50 for additional copies.
 Shipping is FREE for orders over $50.00.